Philosophy and Religion MA - 2020 Entry

-This cross-disciplinary programme allows you to pursue and develop your interests in philosophy and religious studies, and to focus on the interface between the two.
-It builds on core modules, which introduce you to central disciplinary skills and knowledge, with choice from a wide range of optional modules across both disciplines.
+This cross-disciplinary programme provides you with the opportunity to pursue and develop your interests in philosophy and religious studies, and to focus on the interface between the two.
+It builds on core modules, which aim to introduce you to central disciplinary skills and knowledge, with choice from a range of optional modules across both disciplines.
 You will take five taught modules, each assessed by a 5,000 word essay.
 The programme culminates in the writing of a 20,000-word dissertation, on a topic that brings the two disciplines together.

-The advanced research skills, developed through the programme, are relevant to a range of professions.
+The advanced research skills, developed through the programme, can be relevant to a range of professions.
 Equally, if you intend to go on to a PhD, this programme provides an opportunity to deepen your knowledge of the two disciplines.

 You will study a range of modules as part of your course, some examples of which are listed below.

 - Faith Debates: Religion, Society and Politics (distance learning)